A Guide to Full-Time RV Living in New Mexico

 Can you park an RV anywhere in Las Cruces?

 In Las Cruces, you can park your RV at an RV park or campground.
-As of September 1, 2024, Las Cruces Ordinance 2856 requires RV owners to get a free permit to park on city streets and must park at the address listed on the permit.
-RVs can remain on the street for no more than six consecutive days and must be moved for 24 hours after that period.
+As of September 1, 2024, Las Cruces Ordinance 2856 requires RV owners to get a free permit to park on city streets.
+They must park at the address listed on the permit.
+RVs can remain on the street for no more than six consecutive days.
+They must also be moved for 24 hours after that period.
 No RV can be parked on the street for more than 18 days total within any 90-day period.

 Can I live in my RV on my property in Las Cruces?

-Zoning ordinances and building codes may or may not restrict living in your RV on your Las Cruces and Dona Ana County property.
+Zoning ordinances and building codes could restrict living in your RV on your Las Cruces and Dona Ana County property.
 Check with the City of Las Cruces Permits, Licenses, and Registration department and its Land Use and Development resources for more details.

 In New Mexico, living full time in your RV requires preparation and planning.
 Before committing to this path, be sure you can support your lifestyle with work, savings, or retirement income.
 You’ll need to budget for health insurance, vehicle insurance, vehicle payments, fuel, campground or RV park fees, utilities, food, discretionary spending, and other expenses.
 If your RV becomes your primary home, you’ll need to downsize or find a place to store your belongings, establish residency in New Mexico, and get a mailing address and a voting address.